 W. Benjamin Bray is an artist working in Earth science and new media.
 His works range from experimental renderings of ocean science and climate change to site-specific installations in the Arctic, utilizing photos, maps, video, and often glass, ice, and water.
 Bray's approach generally abandons the pursuit of a formal, logical representation, and involves purposeful ventures that logical representation would discourage.

 He has exhibited works in Massachusetts, New York, Rhode Island, Wisconsin, Texas, Maine and Japan and completed residencies in Svalbard, Norway and at Vermont Studio Center.
 Bray is the recipient of artist grants from MIT, Vermont Studio Center, Corning Museum of Glass, Artist's Resource Trust, and a research grant from the National Science Foundation.
-He frequently serves as Visiting Artist for the Glass Department at Massachusetts College of Art and Design, and established the Katádysi Art Gallery at MIT.
+He frequently serves as Visiting Artist and Critic for the Glass Department at Massachusetts College of Art and Design, and established the Katádysi Art Gallery at MIT.

 Bray holds a MS in Atmospheric Science and Oceanography from Penn State University, and a BS in Atmospheric Science from Texas A&M University.
 He has studied independently at Corning Museum of Glass, Haystack Mountain School of Craft, Massachusetts College of Art and Design, and Boston University.